runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/index.md

 ## Vyldarche

 Vyldarche are smaller elementals of humanlike size and intelligence.
 They are primarily wanderers that constantly seek out new places and experiences.
 They have a wide range of appearances, typically mimicking the general shape of some living thing, be it Ael or beast.
 Vyldarche are very rare, though they seem to be immortal.
 No one knows how they come into being.
 Of all elementals, Vyldarche are the only ones that have regular interactions with other sapient peoples.

-## Revenant Furies

-A rare type of fury formed from a dying Ael (or Dragon).
-While sapient, they tend to be quite hostile due to the nature of their creation.